 We grow many different perennial and annual cut flowers, both edible and decorative.
 While many of our flowers are seasonal, our greenhouses allow us to grow roses and other beautiful edible flowers year-round.

-Our flock of Cormo and and a few Targhee sheep are all descended from Merino parentage, and are carefully bred to ensure finest quality fiber (super-fine 16-21 microns for the Cormos, slightly higher microns for the Targhees).
-Cormo sheep are a relatively new breed and exotically hail from Tasmania, AUS where sheep reign supreme.
-Targhee sheep were developed in Idaho, USA at the DuBois sheep station in the Targhee National Forest about 100 years ago.
-EarthStar Farm is carefully breeding to accentuate the natural black and moorit grey sheep in our flocks.
-We create our pearly cream, soft grey and warm black yarn colors by blending our soft natural undyed wool to create the tweeds and solids of the "EarthStar Naturals" range of yarns.
-Our yarns are processed and small-batch spun by small artisanal family mills in Buffalo, Wyoming and Carstairs, Alberta.
-May is one of the most exciting months on the farm as that is when the majority of our adorable new lambs are born!
+Our main flock of Cormo sheep (and our few special remaining Targhees) are all descended from Merino parentage, and are carefully bred to ensure finest quality fiber (super-fine 16-21 microns for the Cormos, slightly higher microns for the Targhees).
+Cormo sheep are a relatively new breed, and exotically hail from Tasmania, AUS where sheep reign supreme.
+Targhee sheep were developed about a hundred years ago, at the DuBois sheep station, located in the Targhee National Forest of Idaho.
+EarthStar Farm is carefully and selectively breeding to accentuate the natural black and moorit grey sheep in our Cormo flocks.
+We create our pearly cream, soft grey and warm black yarn colors by blending our exceptionally soft natural undyed wool to create the tweeds and solids of the "EarthStar Naturals" range of yarns.
+Our wonderfully soft yarns are processed and small-batch spun by small artisanal family mills in Buffalo, Wyoming and Carstairs, Alberta.
+Our superfine combed and worsted yarns from Wyoming include Cormo Sport weight, Cormo Worsted weight, and a bulky thick/thin twist called Cloud Cormo (featured in photo above).
+The Canadian homespun-type yarns are a soft 2-ply Aran weight, and a soft Bulky single twist perfect for Cowichan Native Heritage knitting.
+May is one of the most exciting months on the farm, as that is when the majority of our adorable new lambs are born!